 - Addicting.
 Did I say that already?
 Thought so… just making sure.

 - So cute!
-Who doesn’t like eating little balls of chocolate dusted in powdered sugar or GASP!
+Who doesn’t like eating little balls of chocolate dusted in powdered sugar, or GASP!
 More chocolate?

 - Don’t require refrigeration.
 If you’re super-duper pinched for time, you can skip the fridge altogether.
-I don’t recommend this in the summer but in the winter?
+I don’t recommend this in the summer, but in the winter?
 Go for it.
 It’s cold enough outside anyway!

 - So Very Addicting.
 Dotting the i’s and crossing the t’s here.
 You’ve been warned.
+These will solve your chocolate craving.

 I took a traditional brownie recipe and cut the sugar BY HALF for these cutie pies.
 They have just enough sweetness to be called dessert, but I promise they won’t leave you in a sugar coma.